Earth First!: Protest and ecodefense

-Earth First!
 United Kingdom

-The Earth First! movement in the United Kingdom started in 1990, when a group in Hastings, Sussex organised an action at Dungeness nuclear power station in Kent.
-It grew rapidly, and many groups formed, with or without the EF! name, over the next years.
+The movement in the United Kingdom started in 1990, when a group in Hastings, Sussex organised an action at Dungeness nuclear power station in Kent.
+It grew rapidly, and many groups formed, with or without the EF name, over the next years.

-The first major Earth First! action happened in December 1991 at Port of Tilbury and focused around the importation of tropical hardwood.
+The first major Earth First action happened in December 1991 at Port of Tilbury and focused around the importation of tropical hardwood.
 The second major action, the Merseyside Dock Action, attracted between 200–600 people who occupied Liverpool docks for two days.
-This action coincided with the Earth First! roadshow, in which a group of UK & US Earth First!ers toured the country.
+This action coincided with the Earth First roadshow, in which a group of UK & US Earth Firsters toured the country.
 Other early campaigns also focused on timber-yards, most notably the Timbmet yard in Oxford.

-There are now various regional Earth First! groups, the EF!
-Action Update has been joined by the EF!
-Action Reports website and a yearly Earth First! national gathering.
+There are now various regional Earth First groups, the "EF!
+Action Update" has been joined by the "EF!
+Action Reports website" and a yearly Earth First national gathering.
 At the first gathering in Sussex the debate focused on the use of criminal damage as a protest technique.
-Earth First! decided to neither 'condemn nor condone' criminal damage, instead it focused more on non-violent direct action techniques.
-Some people at the gathering coined the term Earth Liberation Front (ELF), which became a separate movement which spread back to the US.
-Actions involving criminal damage did happen often under cover of night and were typically done under an ELF banner and attributed to elves and pixies, or the Earth Liberation Faeries, giving a distinctly British feel to the movement.
+Earth First decided to neither 'condemn nor condone' criminal damage, instead it focused more on non-violent direct action techniques.
+Some people at the gathering coined the term Earth Liberation Front (ELF), which became a separate movement and spread back to the US.
+Actions involving criminal damage often happened under cover of night, typically done under an ELF banner and attributed to elves and pixies, or the Earth Liberation Faeries, giving a distinctly British feel to the movement.

 Major growth in the direct action movement started with a concurrent focus on roads, and a protest camp at Twyford Down was started, against the M3 in Hampshire.
-Whilst Earth First! groups still played an essential part, other groups such as the Dongas tribe soon formed.
-Alongside SchNEWS, such publications as the Earth First!
-Action Update, and Do or Die were means of communication between the groups.
+Whilst Earth First groups still played an essential part, other groups such as the Dongas tribe soon formed.
+Alongside SchNEWS, such publications as the "Earth First!
+Action Update", and Do or Die were means of communication between the groups.
 The movement grew to other road protest camps including the Newbury bypass, the A30 and the M11 link road protest in London, where whole streets were squatted in order to slow down the construction work.
 Later the focus widened to other campaigns including Reclaim the Streets, anti-genetics campaigns, and Rising Tide.
 More recently, there have been groups such as Peat Alert! and Plane Stupid.

-The UK Earth First! groups differed considerably from the U.S. groups as reported in a ten-year retrospective of the Earth First! by two of the founders Jake Bowers and Jason Torrance:
+The UK Earth First groups differed considerably from the U.S. groups as reported in a ten-year retrospective of the Earth First by two of the founders Jake Bowers and Jason Torrance:

-Seeing ecological and social justice as one and the same, in addition to organizing along anarchist lines and bringing in other radical and militant struggles, mixed with audacious actions and real radicalism spread the EF! ideal to other countries and helped morph the US movement.
+Seeing ecological and social justice as one and the same, in addition to organizing along anarchist lines and bringing in other radical and militant struggles, mixed with audacious actions and real radicalism spread the EF ideal to other countries and helped morph the US movement.